salehmalik121/container-on-EC2/README.md

-# Automated EC2 Deployment with Docker and AWS ECR
+# Automated EC2 Depoloyment with Docker and AWS ECR

 ## Project Overview